RadekM86/workflow_app/README.md

-# React_Chat_App
+# ReactDashboard
-A simple chat app using React.js and socket.io
+simple standalone components created with react.
+SVG animation exercises using react, js and css with BEM CSS methodology Building blocks for dashboard ui

+By the means of jquery-ui library - add functionalities like: draggable, scalable etc